Environment: Conducting business sustainably

 Reducing carbon emissions

-To improve our processes and reduce our environmental impact, we track, calculate and report our GHG footprint.
-We apply the GHG Protocol Corporate Standard—the globally recognised corporate accounting and reporting standard for calculating carbon emissions.
-Carbon Trust provide annual verification of ICON’s Scope 1 and 2 emissions data in accordance with ISO 14064-3.
-ICON’s combined Scope 1 and 2 GHG emissions have decreased by 23.5% since 2018 and 10% since 2021.
+We continually track, calculate and report our GHG footprint as part of our dedicated transparency around minimising our environmental impact.
+We apply the GHG Protocol Corporate Standard—the globally recognised corporate accounting and reporting benchmark for calculating carbon emissions.
+Carbon Trust provides annual verification of ICON’s Scopes 1 and 2 emissions data in accordance with ISO 14064-3.
+ICON’s combined Scope 1 and 2 GHG emissions have decreased by 21.61% compared to the 2018 base year.

 Reducing energy consumption